Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Entrance to Mercado Bom Sucesso, Porto, Portugal

-MAP.
-The Bom Sucesso Market has a long history in Porto, and has recently been revitalized into a Concept Market.
+The Bom Sucesso Market has a long history in Porto, and has been revitalized into a Concept Market.
 In addition to the Fresh Market, where local produce is sold, there are 44 stall restaurants and numerous locally owned shops, too.

 The Bom Successo space is also used for music performances (like Fado on Sunday nights) and workshops.